“Smishing” Scams — How To Recognize and Avoid This Common Fraud Tactic

 • Is the text urgent?
 Most companies won’t relay urgent account information over text – they will call you.
 If the message feels too urgent, it may be designed to elicit a knee-jerk response to get the recipient to take action quickly.

 Each financial institution will have its own text messaging protocols.
 Check with your bank or credit union to learn if and when they would send a text alert.
-In the case of Connexus, text message alerts are sent from the numbers 31029, 296277, 48704, 87175, 86940, and 75373.
+In the case of Connexus, text message alerts are sent from the numbers 31029, 296277, 48704, 87175, and 30381.
 (Voice call authentication codes come from 717.204.4535.)
 Texts sent from any other numbers are not legitimate Connexus texts.

-What to Do if You Receive a Scam Text
+What To Do if You Receive a Scam Text

 So, what if you get a text to your cell phone and you’re not sure if it’s legitimate?
 Here are a few tips.